There’s a new way to get your band out there: house shows.

 In an era where DIY is king, house shows must be queen.

 youbloom is all about helping bands build relationships in unexpected places.
-Check out youbloomConnect to see what we can do to connect your band.
+If you could see yourself hosting a show in your own space, check out youbloomConnect to see what we can do to connect you to a CityRep and a band near you.

 Luca is a freelance writer, blogger, musician and songwriter.
 Born and raised in Italy, his passion for Rock n Roll made him move to London where he lived for one year and gained a certificate in Songwriting from ICMP.
 Luca relocated in NYC in 2014 to pursue jazz music and liberal arts at the The New School from which he graduated in December 2017.
 Luca currently resides in Nashville, TN.